damian-andrzej/ansible_env_by_proxmox/README.md

 - Automate the installation process using configuration management tools like Ansible.
 - Secure your Proxmox installation by configuring firewall rules and using HTTPS.
 - Explore Proxmox documentation for advanced configurations and features.

+## What next?

+The purpose of this lab is create bare metal training environment for ansible.
+Its the simplest config to run our playbooks.
+In next chapter we will focus on imporving security and usability aspects.